Bioconductor/bioconductor.org/content/developers/package-submission.md

   package, to ensure that it is intended for _Bioconductor_.
 Appropriate packages will be re-labelled '2. review in progress' and a reviewer will be automatically assigned.
 Your assigned reviewer will address your concerns and help you through the review process.
 The entire review process typically takes between 2 and 5 weeks.
+If there is no response after 3 to 4 weeks, package reviewers may close the issue until further updates, changes, and/or commentary are received.

 * The package will be submitted to the _Bioconductor_ build system (BBS).
 The system will check out your package from GitHub.
 It will